A duality theorem for a four dimensional Willmore energy: Computation of the Euler-Lagrange equation of

 \subsection{Euler-Lagrange equation of $\Sr$}

-The goal of this section, see \Cref{pr:computation_EL_S} is to compute the Euler-Lagrange equation of the functional $\Sr$.
+The goal of this section, see \Cref{pr:computation_EL_S}, is to compute the Euler-Lagrange equation of the functional $\Sr$.
 Consider $(\Phi_t)_t$ a variation of a smooth immersion $\Phi:\Sigma^4 \to \R^5$.
-If $Y_t$ is the conformal Gauss map of $\Phi_t$, then
+If $Y_t$ is the conformal Gauss map of $\Phi_t$, then it holds

 where $\ve := \sign\left[ \det_g \Arond_\Phi \right]$.
 Thanks to the assumption \eqref{hyp:no_umbilic}, for $|t|$ small enough, it holds $\sign\left[\det_{g_t} \Arond_{\Phi_t}\right] = \sign\left[\det_g\Arond_\Phi\right]$.
 Direct computation leads to an equation of the form